pixelatedk/predicting-VL-outbreaks/README.md

 we propose a sentinel surveillance tracking system using pre-existing HIV patient care infrastructure.

-our three-tier solution:
+our three-tier solution which...

 1) first, quantifies a median time lead using HIV-patients (whom display symptoms of visceral leishmaniasis earlier than normal asymptomatic carriers)
 2) then, predicts geographical hotspots of future spread depending on weather conditions, soil moisture, humidity, and most importantly -- known diagnoses of VL
-3) allows scientists to THEN geographically locate areas for wastewater RNA sequencing. which allows public health officials to accurately identify the spread of distinct VL strands.
+3) ultimately allows scientists to THEN geographically locate areas for wastewater RNA sequencing. which allows public health officials to accurately identify the spread of distinct VL strands.

-attached in the repo our demo for the geographical risk map.
+attached in the repo is our demo for the geographical risk map.

 below is a basic diagramme of step one -- the temporal advantage gained: